-Note: enabling SPOT data products will generate larger messages which require more power to transmit.
+Data messages require more power to transmit than Argos location-only uplinks.
 The more data product messages created, the greater the impact on battery life.

 Summary Period Data

 Time-at-Temperature Histograms (TAT)

 The Time-at-Temperature histogram reports the amount of time that an animal spent within each temperature bin.
 The amount of time is reported as a percentage of the histogram summary period.